-Grade Situations Theory Reflections Actions Grades A & B Selects teamwork situations and describes specifically what was said and done, and how the individual members reacted (thoughts and emotions).
-Applies theory and concepts to put their own cooperation into perspective.
-Analyses the teamwork in an excellent way through both individual and team reflections.
-Reflects very well on how it felt to give and receive feedback for the individual and how differences in fields of study affected cooperation.
+Grade Situations Theory Reflections Actions Grade A & B Selects teamwork situations and describes specifically what was said and done, and how the individual members reacted (thoughts and emotions).
+Analyzes own collaboration by using theory and concepts in an independent and critical manner.
+Theory is related to descriptions of their own collaboration.
+Analyzes the collaboration in an excellent way through both individual and team reflections.
+Reflects very well on how it felt to give and receive feedback, how differences in fields of study affected teamwork and learning outcome at the end of the teaching period.
 Supports the reflections with concrete examples from the teamwork.
-Initiates measures (actions) to improve cooperation based on reflections on teamwork situations.
-Changes patterns of interaction if necessary.
-Gives reasons for the choice of measures, discusses effects and evaluates the measures in retrospect.
-Grades Selects teamwork situations and describes the team's actions and reactions more generally.
-Applies theory and concepts to explain their own cooperation.
-Explains the cooperation well, but with few individual reflections.
-Reflects on how it felt to give and receive feedback, and how differences in fields of study affected cooperation.
+Gives reasons for chosen measures (actions) to improve the collaboration.
+Relates the measures to reflections over situations from the teamwork.
+Discusses effects and evaluates the impact of the measures in retrospect.
+Grade C & D Selects teamwork situations and describes the team's actions and reactions more generally.
+Explains own collaboration by using theory and concepts.
+Relates this to descriptions of their own collaboration to some extent.
+Explains the collaboration well but with few individual reflections.
+Reflects on how it felt to give and receive feedback, how differences in fields of study affected teamwork, and learning outcome at the end of the teaching period.
 Reflects on the basis of examples from the teamwork.
-Initiates measures (actions) to improve teamwork.
-To some extent, these are based on reflections on teamwork situations.
-Changes interactive patterns to some extent if necessary.
-Describes the measures only.
+Describes measures (actions) to improve the collaboration.
+Relates the measures to some extent to reflections over situations from the teamwork.
+Describes to some extent the impact of the measures in retrospect.
 Grade E Selects teamwork situations and describes the team's actions and reactions generally and to a small degree.
-Is aware of fundamental theory and concepts but relates this to a limited extent or in general terms to their own cooperation.
-Reports the teamwork with few reflections.
-Reflects to a very limited extent on how it felt to give and receive feedback for the individual and how differences in disciplines affected coopera- tion.
+Uses theory and concepts, but relates this to a small extent, or in general terms, to descriptions of their own collaboration.
+Reports the collaboration with few reflections.
+Reflects to a very limited extent on how it felt to give and receive feedback, how differences in fields of study affected teamwork and learning outcome at the end of the teaching period.
 Provides very limited support for the reflections with concrete examples from the teamwork.
-Initiates measures (actions) to improve teamwork to a very limited extent.
-Grade F Describes the team's activities but does not select teamwork situations.
-Uses theory and concepts with a lack of understanding.
-Does not relate these to their own cooperation.
-Reflects without using their own situation descriptions or other examples from the teamwork as a basis.
-Does not initiate measures (actions).
+Describes measures (actions) to improve the collaboration.
+Relates the measures to a small extent to reflections over situations from the teamwork.
+Describes to a small extent, or not at all, the impact of the measures in retrospect.
+Grade F Describes the team's activities, but does not select teamwork situations.
+Mentions theory and concepts with a lacking understanding.
+Does not relate these to descriptions of their own collaboration.
+Reflects without using their own situation descriptions or other examples from the collaboration as basis.
+Does not initate measures (actions).

-Table that presents the assessment criteria for the process report.
-The process report consists of different parts, where situations and theory are necessary prerequisites, while reflections on situations that the team has identified and actions (to improve the cooperation) describe the group process.
-These are assessed according to the grade scale A-F, where A = An excellent performance, clearly outstanding, B = A very good performance, C = A good performance, D = A satisfactory performance, E = Meets the minimum requirements, and F = Fail.
-The structure of the report, language and references may raise or lower the grade in relation to the this grading scale.
+The process report consists of situations, theory, reflections and actions, that are assessed on the grading scale A-F, where A = An excellent performance, clearly outstanding, B = A very good performance, C = A good performance, D = A satisfactory performance, E = Meets the minimum requirements, and F = Fail.
+All columns are weighted equally.
+The structure of the report, language and references may raise or lower the grade in relation to the grading scale above.